cbg-ethz/PhIRL/README.md

 Project description to follow.

 ## Installation
-1. Make sure you use Python 3.8.
+1. Make sure you use Python 3.7 (or later).
 2. Install the requirements:
 ```
 $ pip install -r requirements/basic.txt